Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this paper, we consider the problem of improving traffic flow at bottlenecks of the road system through a decentralized control approach for automated vehicles with partial observability.

-To solve this problem, we introduce a novel asymmetric actor-critic model structure, trained using a single-agent reinforcement learning algorithm.
-This algorithm generates decentralized policies for individual AVs operating under partial observations and realistic continuous traffic input.
-Our approach utilizes attention neural networks with masking to manage varying traffic input and effectively deal with partial observability.
-The evaluation against baseline controllers across different road system locations demonstrates that our model substantially improves the traffic flow.
-The experiments furthermore demonstrate that, through their cooperation, autonomous vehicles can mitigate the problem of reduced traffic flow introduced by strictly obeying the traffic rules.
+To solve this problem, we introduce an asymmetric actor-critic model structure, trained using single-agent reinforcement learning.
+By treating each AV as a token of the state for the entire system rather than as a distinct agent, this method can learn decentralized policies for individual AVs in infinite-horizon traffic with dynamic flow input.
+The evaluation against baseline controllers across different bottleneck locations shows that our model substantially improves the traffic flow.
+The experiments further demonstrate that cooperative autonomous vehicles can mitigate the problem of reduced traffic flow caused by their strict adherence to traffic rules.

-Despite the advancements, there are several aspects that warrant future research.
-For example, the exploration problem induced by the extensive action space of controlling individual AVs presents a challenge, especially at higher AV penetration rates.
-Future research could focus on developing methods to selectively activate a limited number of AVs for control, moving away from the heuristic selection of a relatively large subset of AVs currently employed.
+Despite the advancements, several aspects warrant future research.
+For example, the exploration problem induced by the extensive action space of controlling individual AVs presents a challenge, especially at high AV penetration rates.
+Future research could focus on developing methods to selectively activate a smaller number of AVs for control.
 This adjustment could potentially enhance policy effectiveness by focusing on AVs that substantially influence traffic flow, considering that many vehicles merely follow their leaders in traffic.